- Two people have been cured of HIV after bone marrow transplants replaced all the cells of their immune systems. These are exceptional cases.

 Some immune system cells, however, become dormant until they are activated to respond to a pathogen they have already seen and are sensitised to.
 These are central memory CD4 cells.
 They are especially long-lasting and may survive into advanced old age.

 When a central memory CD4 cell is activated, new copies of HIV are produced, which in turn activate other cells.
-This is what happens in most cases if people stop taking their antiretroviral therapy (ART), and leads to HIV rapidly rebounding to pre-treatment levels.
+This is what happens in most cases if people stop taking their ART.
+When treatment is stopped, HIV rapidly rebounds to pre-treatment levels.

 These cells are described as latently infected and form what is known as the HIV reservoir.
 Reservoir cells are concentrated in the lymph nodes, the gut and the spleen but may also be found in the brain, the kidneys and in other tissues.